glav/CognitiveServicesFluentApi/README.md

 // For TextAnalytics API
 using Glav.CognitiveServices.FluentApi.TextAnalytic;

-// For Emotion API
+// For Face API
-using Glav.CognitiveServices.FluentApi.Emotion;
+using Glav.CognitiveServices.FluentApi.Face;

 // For ComputerVision API
 using Glav.CognitiveServices.FluentApi.ComputerVision;